Claudia van den Heiligenberg: International career

 At age 19, while with Racing Club Leiderdorp, van den Heiligenberg became part of the Netherlands national team.
 She made her debut under coach Vera Pauw on 7 September 2005 in a home friendly 2–0 defeat against Italy in Zwolle.

 Selected by Pauw to be in the national squad for the UEFA Women's Euro 2009, she played in two of the five Dutch matches in the tournament, helping the team reach the semifinals.

 In December 2009, Pauw dropped van den Heiligenberg and Dyanne Bito from the squad ahead of a match against Belarus.
 The decision proved controversial, and it was reported that the duo were kicked out because they were in a relationship.
 Pauw angrily dismissed the claims, saying it was an insult to suggest they were excluded because of their relationship.

 Van den Heiligenberg and Bito remained together and both were restored to the national team by incoming national coach Roger Reijners in 2010.
 A 2–0 win over Ireland in August 2010 was Van den Heiligenberg's 50th international cap.
 She was selected in the Netherlands squad for UEFA Women's Euro 2013 in Sweden.

 A knee injury ruled out her chances of selection for the 2015 FIFA Women's World Cup.
 During the following seasons, other injuries kept her out of contention for national team selections, she played one match, on 25 January 2016 against Denmark, her 97th cap and eventually her last.
-On 6 July 2017, she announced her her international retirement.
+On 6 July 2017, she announced her international retirement.
 She scored eight goals for the national team.